 The next important feature of the Keywords Results Page is called “Add Filter”:

-This features gives you a decent amount of filtering options.
+This feature gives you a decent amount of filtering options.
 So let me quickly break down each of the options for you.

-Here’s where you can have the tool ONLY show you keywords that contain a certain word of phrase.
+Here’s where you can have the tool ONLY show you keywords that contain a certain word or phrase.

 Why would you want to include certain keywords?